DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 We are also dynamically assigning the class `hidden` to the form depending on the value of the expression `todo != editedTodo`, where `todo` and `editedTodo` are variables in our application's scope.

-Last, for the form's inner `input` element, we are binding the value of the textbox to a variable whithin the application scope.
+Last, for the form's inner `input` element, we are binding the value of the textbox to a variable within the application scope.
 Again, since we are using the `ng-repeat` directive, each instance of the repetition is given its own scope (which consist of the current item), so we are bounding the value of the textbox to the property `text` of the current todo item.
 With the `ng-blur` directive we are binding the execution of the `saveTodo()` function (which receives the current todo and the string